trisulnsm/dinodoc/trisuldocs/docs/ug/webadmin/profiles.md

 In the "BPF Filter" enter the expression such as `host 192.168.2.11 or host 10.29.1.1` or bytecode output of `tcpdump -ddd`

-## 12.3.4.Express adapter creation wizard
+## Express adapter creation wizard

 Click on “Create Adapter” on the top right to quickly create capture profiles for flow based load balancing.